verify-media/verify-client/CONTRIBUTION.md

 ## Generating API documentation

 You can generate API documentation from your source files via [typedoc](https://typedoc.org)(`npm gen:docs`).
-Currently, documentation will be generated into `docs/api` directory and it is generated in markdown so it can be displayed on Github.
+Currently, documentation will be generated into `docs/api` directory, and it is generated in markdown, so it can be displayed on Github.

-- Private class members are excluded.
+- Private class members are excluded
-- Declarations with `@internal` are excluded.
+- Declarations with `@internal` are excluded
-- Only exported properties are documented.
+- Only exported properties are documented

 ## Publishing to NPM